Mixture of Online and Offline Experts for Non-stationary Time Series: Mixture of Online and Offline Experts

-The meta-expert adjusts its strategy of integrating the $K$ experts according to their losses received on labeled samples, and the meta-expert will adapt to the out-of-distribution samples in the online interval.
-For the online interval, we track the best expert~\citep{TB:95} based on the exponentially weighted average forecaster~\citep{PLG:06} by assigning a considerable weight to the expert with a small cumulative loss, and vice verse.
-Accordingly, the CO$_2$ method is summarized in Algorithm~\ref{alg:algorithm}.
-For each sample, the meta-expert adjusts all experts' weights according to the performances on the newest labeled sample.
-At iteration $t$ in the online interval, the meta-expert outputs a weighted average solution
+The meta expert adjusts its strategy of integrating the $K$ experts ($K - 1$ offline experts and one online expert) according to their losses received on labeled samples.
+For the online interval, we track the best expert~\cite{TB:95} based on the exponentially weighted average forecaster~\cite{PLG:06} by assigning a considerable weight to the expert with a small cumulative loss, and vice verse.
+Accordingly, at iteration $t$ in the online interval, the meta expert outputs a weighted average solution